 The field of Neuroscience is an inherently broad and multidisciplinary area of scientific pursuit and scholarship.
 It has intellectual links to fields as diverse as developmental and cell biology, molecular biology, physiology, pharmacology, anatomy, psychology, computer science, and physics.
 The substantial breadth of Neuroscience is one of its strengths as a discipline, and one of the features that makes it an attractive and important area for graduate study.
 The Interdepartmental Neuroscience Program (INP) at UC Irvine provides a vehicle for meeting the diversity and challenges of graduate training in such a broad discipline.
 Faculty from several departments and schools, whose research in neuroscience is guided by many disciplines, participate in the INP.
 Students in this umbrella program have the opportunity to train with any faculty member of a participating department and are exposed to a variety of approaches before deciding on a research area for focused dissertation work.
 After the initial year of general neuroscience training, students join the more specialized graduate program of their chosen thesis advisor.

-Graduate Program in Mathematical and Computational Biology (MCB)
+Graduate Program in Mathematical, Computational and Systems Biology (MCSB)

-The graduate program in Mathematical and Computational Biology (MCB) is a one-year program designed to function in concert with existing departmental programs.
-Students who successfully complete the MCB program select a thesis advisor from among the participating faculty and then automatically join a departmental program for the remainder of their Ph.D. training.
-In this way, the MCB serves not as a degree-granting program, but as a “gateway” toward a Ph.D. degree in an existing degree program.
+The graduate program in Mathematical, Computational and Systems Biology (MCSB) is a one-year program designed to function in concert with existing departmental programs.
+Students who successfully complete the MCSB program select a thesis advisor from among the participating faculty and then automatically join a departmental program for the remainder of their Ph.D. training.
+In this way, the MCSB serves not as a degree-granting program, but as a “gateway” toward a Ph.D. degree in an existing degree program.